International APSA Travel Scholarship Award

 - Assist the researcher to develop a network with Australasian delegates in the area of pig science.

 The Batterham Memorial Award is a prestigious award conferred by APSA in memory of the late Dr Ted Batterham.
-The Award is made to a young scientist within 10 years of graduation and is conferred with the aim to "stimulate and develop innovation in the pig industry".
+The Award is made to a young scientist within 10 years of graduation and is conferred with the aim of "stimulating and developing innovation in the pig industry".
 It is anticipated that the cash award will enable the recipient to broaden his or her exposure to national or international pig science.
-The award is sponsored by the Australasian Pig Science Association.
+The Award is sponsored by Feedworks.

 The APSA Medal encourages the development of our student membership base by recognising the best presentation from a student at their first APSA conference.
 The award recognises excellence in science and the students ability to convey the scientific outcomes to the audience.
-The award is sponsored by the Becan Consulting Group.
+The award is sponsored by SunPork Solutions.

-The APSA fellow is a prestigious award offered in recognition of past and present members who have made an outstanding contribution to APSA, research in pig science and the wider Australian pig industry.
-The award was first presented in 2007 and is sponsored by the Australasian Pig Science Association.
+The APSA Fellow is a prestigious award offered in recognition of past and present members who have made an outstanding contribution to APSA, research in pig science and the wider Australian pig industry.
+The APSA Fellow award was first presented in 2007.

 The contributions of the APSA Fellow to APSA may be as: